Skip to content

 kapitan compile --indent 4 --parallelism 8

-In some cases, you might want to store the inventory under a different directory.
-You can configure the inventory section of the Kapitan dotfile to make sure it's persisted across all Kapitan runs.
+As an example, you can configure the inventory-path in the global section of the Kapitan dotfile to make sure it's persisted across all Kapitan runs.

 ...